yash91989201/my-hashnode-blogs/cll9ncnrt000i0aiecghscf1r.md

 1. EC2 instance with Jenkins and Docker installed.

+2. 8000 port allowed through security group inbound rule.

-2. ubuntu user must be added to the Docker group.
+3. ubuntu user must be added to the Docker group.

-3. Fork this [GitHub project](https://github.com/LondheShubham153/node-todo-cicd) into your account.
+4. Fork this [GitHub project](https://github.com/LondheShubham153/node-todo-cicd) into your account.

-4. Familiarity with configuring Jenkins freestyle projects.
+5. Familiarity with configuring Jenkins freestyle projects.

 ### 🔸Step 1: Creating a freestyle project.